bpholden/lickRemoteObserving/README.md

 # Troubleshooting and common problems

-Verbose debug information is logged to the `RemoteObserving/logs/` folder.
+Verbose debug information is logged to the `lickRemoteObserving/logs/` folder.
 Log files are created based on the UTC date.

-If you need assistance, please email `mainland_observing@keck.hawaii.edu` and attach the most recent log file from the logs folder.
+If you need assistance, please email `sa@ucolick.org` and attach the most recent log file from the logs folder.